 - 150 g plain flour

 - 200 ml warm plant milk

 - 1 scoop (approx 20g) vegan berry protein powder

 - pinch of salt

 - 1 handful blueberries

-- Mix all dry ingredients (apart from blueberries) in a large bowl, stir in the warm milk and mix until combined.
+- Mix all dry ingredients (apart from blueberries) in a large bowl, stir in the warm milk and mashed banana and mix until combined.
 Cover the bowl with a tea towel or cling film and place in a warm spot until doubled in size.
 Mine took around 25 minutes, placed next to a radiator.